INSIGHT-Cattle slaughter crackdown ripples through India's leather industry

 He now earns 3,000 rupees - or $47 - a month, down from 4,500 in his previous job, and together with his father's income supports three sisters and his mother.

-"I decided to sign up for this job despite the fact that I earn reasonably less here," he said. ($1 = 64.2400 Indian rupees) (Additional reporting by Rupam Jain in LUCKNOW, Sonya Dowsett in MADRID; Editing by Douglas Busvine and Alex Richardson)
+Additional reporting by Rupam Jain in LUCKNOW, Sonya Dowsett in MADRID; Editing by Douglas Busvine and Alex Richardson